Misunderstood metrics: Is a high bounce rate bad?

 When a high bounce rate may not be a bad thing

-Whether a high average bounce rate is good or bad depends on a variety of factors, including user goals, the type of content, the devices used and your Analytics settings.
+Whether a high average bounce rate is good or bad depends on a variety of factors, including user goals, the type of content, the devices used to visit your site and your Google Analytics settings.
 You shouldn't view your website's average bounce rate independently of these other considerations.

 To understand why, let's explore some common factors that affect average bounce rate:

-But others may just need easy access to a medical records request form or a phone number for your nurse line.
+But others may just need easy access to a medical records request form or are looking for the latest COVID-19 vaccination information or a phone number for your nurse line.
 Instances like these often lead to a bounce, but that's not a bad thing.